Intel's upcoming chips reportedly support Windows 12: leak

 Coupled with AMD’s recent Ryzen 7000 mobile chips, which include a dedicated AI engine, it’s no surprise Intel’s working on its own AI capabilities to support Windows features.

-Header image credit: Intel
+Image credit: Intel